-Media personnel is not allowed, so players and coaches will not be expected to fulfill media commitments.
+Media personnel are not allowed, so players and coaches will not be expected to fulfil media commitments.
 However, press conferences will be conducted, with the medium of video conferencing media will cover all events related to the tournament taking place outside the stadium for travel protocols

 5 Controlling of fan zones

 Cities in Europe have a passionate following of the game, therefore, local pubs, cafes.
 These places and events can act as “super-spreaders according to” medical experts as these spaces are largely unregulated, therefore they are prone to overcrowding by passionate fans.
 To tackle this problem, new fan zones have been started with larger capacity like the one at Trafalgar square in England with an increased capacity, of 12,500

 The success of euro2020 will determine the fate of the Tokyo Olympics in Japan this year and the 2022 Qatar world cup by extension, but it also provides a blueprint for future sporting events and how they can be held during this worldwide pandemic.